Lord Byron

-Byron was educated at Trinity College, Cambridge, later travelling extensively across Europe to places such as Italy, where he lived for seven years in Venice, Ravenna, and Pisa after he was forced to flee England due to lynching threats.
-During his stay in Italy, he frequently visited his friend and fellow poet Percy Bysshe Shelley.
-Later in life Byron joined the Greek War of Independence fighting the Ottoman Empire and died leading a campaign during that war, for which Greeks revere him as a folk hero.
-He died in 1824 at the age of 36 from a fever contracted after the First and Second Sieges of Missolonghi.
+Byron was educated at Trinity College at the University of Cambridge.
+Following graduation, he travelled extensively in Europe, living for seven years in Italy, in Venice, Ravenna, Pisa, and Genoa, and then was forced to flee to England after receiving threats of lynching.
+During his stay in Italy, he would frequently visit his friend and fellow poet Percy Bysshe Shelley.
+Later in life, Byron joined the Greek War of Independence to fight the Ottoman Empire, for which Greeks revere him as a folk hero.
+He died leading a campaign in 1824, at the age of 36, from a fever contracted after the first and second sieges of Missolonghi.

-His only legitimate child, Ada Lovelace, was a founding figure in the field of computer programming based on her notes for Charles Babbage's Analytical Engine.
-Byron's extramarital children include Allegra Byron, who died in childhood, and possibly Elizabeth Medora Leigh, daughter of his half-sister Augusta Leigh.

-Family and early life
+Early life

-George Gordon Byron was born on 22 January 1788, on Holles Street in London, England – his birthplace is now supposedly occupied by a branch of the department store John Lewis.
+George Gordon Byron was born on 22 January 1788, on Holles Street in London; his birthplace is now supposedly occupied by a branch of the department store John Lewis.
+His family in the English Midlands can be traced back without interruption to Ralph de Buran, who arrived in England with William the Conqueror in the 11th century.
+His land holdings are listed in the Domesday Book of 1086.

-Byron was the only child of Captain John Byron (known as 'Jack') and his second wife Catherine Gordon, heiress of the Gight estate in Aberdeenshire, Scotland.
-Byron's paternal grandparents were Vice-Admiral John Byron and Sophia Trevanion.
-Having survived a shipwreck as a teenage midshipman, Vice Admiral John Byron set a new speed record for circumnavigating the globe.
-After he became embroiled in a tempestuous voyage during the American Revolutionary War, John was nicknamed 'Foul-Weather Jack' Byron by the press.
+Byron was the only child of Captain John 'Jack' Byron and his second wife, Catherine Gordon (of the Clan Gordon), heiress of the Gight estate in Aberdeenshire, Scotland.
+Byron's paternal grandparents were Vice Admiral John Byron and Sophia Trevanion.
+Having survived a shipwreck as a teenage midshipman, Byron's grandfather set a new speed record for circumnavigating the globe.
+After he became embroiled in a tempestuous voyage during the American War of Independence, he became nicknamed 'Foul-Weather Jack' Byron by the press.

-Byron's father had previously been somewhat scandalously married to Amelia, Marchioness of Carmarthen, with whom he had been having an affair – the wedding took place just weeks after her divorce from her husband, and she was around eight months pregnant.
+Byron's father had previously been somewhat scandalously married to Amelia Osborne, Marchioness of Carmarthen, with whom he was having an affair – the wedding took place just weeks after her divorce from her husband, and she was around eight months pregnant.
 The marriage was not a happy one, and their first two children – Sophia Georgina, and an unnamed boy – died in infancy.
 Amelia herself died in 1784 almost exactly a year after the birth of their third child, the poet's half-sister Augusta Mary.
 Though Amelia died from a wasting illness, probably tuberculosis, the press reported that her heart had been broken out of remorse for leaving her husband.
-Much later, 19th-century sources blamed Jack's own "brutal and vicious" treatment of her.
+Nineteenth-century sources blamed Jack's own "brutal and vicious" treatment of her.